Jocasta (Marvel Comics): Powers and abilities

-Jocasta's body is composed of titanium steel with remarkable superhuman strength, speed, stamina, and reflexes, which can withstand most physical and energy attacks.
-Being a "non-living" construct, she requires no food, water, or oxygen to survive and thus is also immune to poisons and diseases and can easily survive in the vacuum of space and underwater.
-She is able to project beams of electromagnetic energy from her eyes, and erect a force field around herself to protect her from incoming attacks.
+Jocasta's body is composed of titanium steel, giving her superhuman strength, speed, stamina, and reflexes.
+Being a "non-living" construct, she requires no food, water, or oxygen to survive, and can easily survive in the vacuum of space and underwater.
+She is able to project beams of electromagnetic energy from her eyes, and erect a force field around herself to protect from incoming attacks.
 She also possesses a heightened sense of sight, smell, and hearing along with superhuman strength and dexterity.

 Jocasta can also perceive electromagnetic particles, and detect energy patterns and track them to their source.
 She is hyper-intelligent, with a capacity for unlimited self-motivated activity, creative intelligence, and human-like emotions.
 Jocasta can communicate through an incalculable number of media.
 She possesses superhuman cybernetic analytical capabilities and has the ability to make calculations with superhuman speed and accuracy.
 Recently, it has been revealed that Jocasta's internal circuitry has a built-in holographic image inducer, allowing her to disguise herself as a human being, and on one occasion to appear as Janet van Dyne to give a therapy session to Hank Pym as if her mental template was not dead.
 Besides sharing the same brain patterns with van Dyne, Jocasta also has her mental template's voice.

 Jocasta is given command of several robotic drones when she joins Monica Chang's robot-hunting squad.